-The dead time uncertainty contribution is calculated from the theory reported in [5], and from a software routine [6], that implements a refined algorithm with respect to [5].
+The dead time uncertainty contribution is calculated from the theory reported in [5] and [6].
+A new software evaluates the dead time contribution to the uncertainty budget.
 This method can handle the actual dead time distribution of the fountain run and provides an estimation of the dead time uncertainty.
-The dead time uncertainty contribution, using the software routine [6], is reported in the table below.
+The final uncertainty value due to the fountain dead time is reported in table 3.

 Contribution Uncertainty (10 -15)

 HM link to UTC(IT) 0.10

-Fountain Dead Time (13%) 0.15
+Fountain Dead Time (4.8%) 0.05

-Total (uA/lab) 0.18
+Total (uA/lab) 0.11